 The Product

 Users can access the tool by visiting a web address on their phone, tablet, or computer.
 They will explore misinformation narratives and drivers of vaccine hesitancy within Indigenous communities, as told through Indigenous voices.
-The game adopts a storytelling approach through which users receive helpful information about COVID-19 and vaccines from trusted Indigenous sources and are encouraged to share their own views and experiences.
+The game adopts a storytelling approach through which users receive helpful information about vaccines from trusted Indigenous sources and are encouraged to share their own views and experiences.

 Organizations, community groups, and other health champions who distribute the tool through their communications channels will have access to aggregate, non-identifiable insights about their audience, from gameplay data.
 Our hope is that these insights can be leveraged by community organizations in a way that informs their own health promotion activities, health service design, or other activities, as well as support prospective grant applications.